Taro Kono: Member of the House of Representatives

 In October 2002, Kono was named Director of the Foreign Affairs Committee of the House of Representatives.
 He resigned from this position two months later in protest over the Iraq War, accusing Foreign Minister Kawaguchi of not adequately explaining the government's policy.

 Kono was the Acting Chairman of the Liberal Democratic Party Committee until November 2003 and was one of the few members of the LDP to oppose the dispatch of the Japan Self-Defense Forces to Iraq.

 In 2004, Kono, then 41, was appointed Assistant Secretary-General of the Liberal Democratic Party, and was also elected Prefectural Chairman of the Liberal Democratic Party in Kanagawa Prefecture.
 He was the youngest Prefectural Chairman in the LDP.
 In 2005, he led the Party in Kanagawa in the general election.

 In 2004, Kono co-sponsored the Economic Sanction Amendment to the Foreign Exchange Law, which gives the government power to unilaterally declare economic sanctions on any state; and the Port Closure Bill, which allows the government to refuse the entry of foreign ships from Japanese ports.
 His website states that "North Korea was the target."
 He also sponsored a United Nations Reform Bill that would have required the government to reduce its voluntary contributions to the UN Systems by 10 percent each year until changes were made in the membership of the Security Council.

 Kono resigned as head of the Kanagawa LDP following the 2007 local elections, in which the LDP-supported candidate Tadashi Sugino lost to incumbent Shigefumi Matsuzawa.
 He became head of the House of Representatives Foreign Affairs Committee in September 2008.

-He ran for President of the LDP in 2009, but was defeated by Sadakazu Tanigaki.
+Kono ran for President of the LDP in 2009, but was defeated by Sadakazu Tanigaki.

 Kono replaced Hiroyuki Sonoda as Deputy Secretary-General of the LDP in April 2010, after Sonoda left the party to join the Sunrise Party of Japan.

 Abe government

+Early roles

 In October 2015, Kono joined the Third Abe Cabinet as Chairman of the National Public Safety Commission, Minister in charge of Administrative Reform, Minister in charge of Civil Service Reform, Minister of State for Consumer Affairs and Food Safety, Minister of State for Regulatory Reform and Minister of State for Disaster Management.
-In this role, he was responsible for coordinating security measures for the 2016 G7 summit.
-He left the cabinet in a reshuffle in August 2016.
+In this role, he was responsible for coordinating security measures for the 2016 G7 summit, held in May 2016.